jtlapp/jvm-vs-jsr/README.md

 perform relative to Node.js.
 TechEmpower [provides benchmarks](https://www.techempower. com/benchmarks),
 but I found it difficult to understand the commonalities and differences between any two implementations.
-The present repo is my effort to determine which of the two platforms are better for I/O-bound work.
+The present repo is an effort to get a definitive sense of how throughput compares on these platforms for I/O-bound work.

+I'll be collecting throughput metrics for non-blocking APIs and for APIs that hit a backend Postgres database.
+I'll be considering the database clients JDBC (including HikariCP), R2DBC, and the Vert.x PG client.

+I ended up writing an unexpected amount of Go client code for this project, but there are no unit tests because I don't plan to maintain the repo after making my decision.

+## Motivation

-My objective is to select a high performance platform for REST API microservices.
+I plan to select a high performance platform for REST API microservices.
 Go would be an obvious choice for the programming language, but I have not been happy with Go.
 I've narrowed the language down to one of TypeScript, Java, and Kotlin.

-I want to use a well-supported batteries-included web server framework.
-For Java and Kotlin, I plan to evaluate Spring Boot, Quarkus, and Micronaut.
-I'll be evaluating them with kernel threads, with virtual threads, and with reactive I/O. I also plan to evaluate the virtual-thread-only framework Helidon.
-I'll also be investigating GraalVM.

-For TypeScript, I plan to evaluate Nest.js and probably also tsoa, running them on Node.js, Deno, and Bun.
-I'll also be looking at improving throughput with worker threads.

-I'll be collecting throughput metrics for non-blocking APIs and for APIs that hit a backend Postgres database.
-I'll be considering the database clients JDBC, R2DBC, and the Vert.x PG client.

-I ended up writing an unexpected amount of Go client code for this project, but there are no unit tests because I don't plan to maintain the repo after making my decision.
+Because Java does not support async/await or coroutines, Most of Java's reactive solutions require future chaining, which complicates both programming and debugging.
+This suggests to me that, regardless of throughput performance, in the end I'll be selecting Java virtual threads, Kotlin coroutines, or a JavaScript runtime.
+I want to know which of these performs best.

 ## The Plan

+The first goal is to compare bare-metal Java solutions to bare-metal JavaScript runtime solutions to learn the best possible throughput available.
+Fastify seems like a reasonable bare-bones approach to testing on a JavaScript runtime, while Jooby seems like a reasonable bare-bones approach for the JVM, given that Jooby code can be written in an Express.js-like fashion.
+I also want to compare these results to Spring Boot, which seems like a necessary baseline for comparing the performance of Java frameworks.

-There are too many combinations of the above configurations to test all of them, so I need to be strategic about proceeding.
-We can limit the use of Tomcat and Netty according to requirements or recommendations.
-I'll benchmark each of the following scenarios:
+After that I'll start exploring other frameworks.
+I'm only interested in well-supported batteries-included frameworks, which seem to be Spring Boot, Quarkus, and Micronaut.
+(I'm only using Jooby for bare-bones testing.)
+There are too many combinations of possible configurations to test all of them, so I need to be strategic We can limit the use of Tomcat and Netty according to requirements or recommendations.

+Here are the combinations I'm considering for the second step:

 - Spring Boot
   - Kernel threads (Tomcat) [APP]